Walking Liberty half dollar: Design reuse

 Since 1986, Weinman's obverse design has been used as the obverse design for the American Silver Eagle bullion coin.
 In adapting the design, Mint Sculptor-Engraver John Mercanti and other members of the engraving staff strengthened many of the details.
 Mercanti noted that Weinman's original plaster was only 6 in in diameter, and was softly modeled.
 Mercanti increased the detail so that the design, struck on a larger coin, would be bolder and would have a more even metal flow when struck than Weinman's original coin.
 Treasury Secretary James Baker chose a heraldic eagle design, by Mercanti, as the reverse of the American Silver Eagle.

 The United States Mint in 2015 announced plans to restrike, in gold for collectors, the three silver coins first issued in 1916.
 This coin has the weight and fineness of gold, thus technically making it a bullion coin.
 The gold version of the Walking Liberty half dollar, containing a half ounce of gold and struck at the West Point Mint, went on sale to the public on November 17, 2016.
 A maximum of 75,000 were minted at the West Point Mint (mint mark "W" appears at the same place as on regular issues of this coin).

+In September 2025, the Mint announced it would re-issue the gold version in 2026, with a 1916 date and a Liberty Bell privy mark.
+The gold coin will be accompanied by a silver medal as part of the 2026 "Best of the Mint" commemoration, part of the observance of the 250th anniversary of American independence.